OutSystems/docs-odc/src/eap/neo-differences.md

 * Disaster recovery, with app-level high availability configuration
 * The ability to take advantage of the latest Project Neo versions with pain-free upgrades

-## Unified experience
+## Unified experience  { #neo-portal }

-The Portal for Project Neo consolidates your app and user management experience in one place.
+The Project Neo Portal consolidates your app and user management experience in one place.
 It consolidates functionality that previously existed across LifeTime, Service Center, and the Users application.

 ![portal-deployments](images/portal-deployments-ss.png "Deploy apps")